 We contacted Graco and they suggested that I simply press down on the tab to fix the lockoff.
 I attempted this for a few days until I discovered the trick: use both hands at once, pressing down with my body weight at a certain angle, to release the spring in the lockoff and make it functional again.

 Graco assured us that the lockoff would have been safe to use at this point.
 While we trust their engineers and the testing process, we worry about a seat breaking under normal conditions and also about expecting the average caregiver to be responsible for fixing a vital part of their child’s car seat.
 We’d always prefer that these devices just work.
+Our friends at Graco report that an updated version of this lockoff went into production in October, 2018.

 Installing the Recline N’ Ride forward facing with the lower anchors was very frustrating.
 The lower anchor connectors tended to push on the sides of the base a bit in rear facing mode.
 I couldn’t find a good way to get leverage when installing the seat, and the large plastic base seemed to interfere with the lower anchors themselves.